 What's the difference between apparatus and mat work?

-Mat work may involve traditional pilates equipment, such as magic circles or hand weights, as well as non-pilates gear, such as stretch bands, gym balls and foam rollers.
+Mat work may involve traditional pilates equipment, such as "magic circles" (pilates rings) or hand weights, as well as non-pilates gear, such as stretch bands, gym balls and foam rollers.
 Pilates with apparatus uses equipment designed by Joseph Pilates, such as the Reformer, Cadillac, Wunda Chair, Spine Corrector and Ladder Barrel.

 Mat and apparatus pilates can be adapted to suit different levels of fitness and ability.
 However, if you cannot lie down on a mat for whatever reason, the apparatus can provide alternative ways to exercise.

 Pilates can be taught on a 1-to-1 or group basis.
 If you have a health condition that may require close attention, check with the pilates teacher that their class is suitable.
 Classes using apparatus offer a higher level of individual attention, but they're usually more expensive.

 Pilates can be taught in a dedicated pilates studio with apparatus, or in an open area with mats and small equipment.
 Both mat and apparatus pilates can be taught privately or in small groups, with most classes lasting 45 minutes to an hour.